dimleotee/KeyStrike/Readme.md

 🔒 KeyStrike v1 is just the beginning — the next evolution brings AI to ethical hacking.

+---
+## ⚠️ Disclaimer

+**KeyStrike** is a penetration testing tool designed for **educational use** and **authorized testing environments only** (such as personal labs or systems you own).

+By using this tool, you agree to the following:

+- You have **explicit permission** to test the systems you target.
+- You understand that unauthorized use of this tool **is illegal** in most jurisdictions.
+- You will not hold the developer or contributors **liable for any damage** or legal consequences resulting from misuse.

+🧠 Use it responsibly.
+Be ethical.
+Learn with integrity.

 ## Contact

 For collaboration, reach out via GitHub